Tomb Raider: Legend: Sales

 When Legend first released in the United Kingdom, it was the top-selling game during its first week of release, replacing the previous week's bestselling title The Godfather.
 It remained in first place for two weeks and moved into second place following the release of 2006 FIFA World Cup.
 Legend remained in the top ten bestselling titles in the UK into July 2006.
 The PS2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
 The game was the eighth best-selling game in the UK in 2006.

 According to the NPD Group, Legend was the third bestselling game in North America during April.
 In Australia, the PS2 and 360 versions were both among the top ten best-selling titles during the weeks following their release.
 Within a month of its release, all versions of the game had sold 2.9 million copies combined by the end of June 2006.
 According to different estimates, in 2009, the game had sold between 3 and 4.5 million copies worldwide.
 This made it the second bestselling Tomb Raider game after the 1999 release of The Last Revelation and the fifth bestselling game in the series at that point.

 To mark the 25th anniversary of Tomb Raider, Square Enix and Crystal Dynamics celebrated the franchise with community features, nostalgic and unseen contents throughout 2021.
-On its dedicated month, it was revealed that Legend had sold 6.4 million in June 2021.
+On its dedicated month, it was revealed that Legend had sold 6.4 million by June 2021.